 This very first rule underpins all the other rules mentioned below.
 So in order to claim job search tax deductions for any of the below expenses, you will have to keep in mind that the expenses do meet this very first rule.
 In case not, you cannot deduct the below expenses.

 Secondly, it’s not necessary that you need to be laid off in order to claim job hunting expenses.
 You may deduct the expenses while you’re still employed but looking for job somewhere else in your present line of work.

 Drafting, designing resumes and eventually mailing it to your potential employers sucks up your funds.This may include the cost of stationery as well.
-Sometimes you may also hire professional resume writer for the services.
+Sometimes you may also hire a professional resume writer by visiting a website similar to www.arcresumes.com or another for the services.
 In that case, all the cost associated with your resume that you send out to your potential employers can be deducted as allowable expenses in your tax return.

 You may be able to deduct travelling or commuting expenses while looking for job.
 Of course, the same rule that the job that you’re looking for should be in your present line of work.